-1) TCP Throughput: To validate our simulation results in practice, we measured TCP throughput by transferring a 1MB file from a data source to a piconet receiver using two to four identically-configured, aggregated links.
-Each experiment was repeated 50 times, with the results averaged.
+1) TCP Throughput: To validate our simulation results in practice, we measured TCP throughput by transferring a 1MB file from a data source to a $MC^2$ receiver using two to four identically-configured, aggregated links.
 To provide a baseline for measured TCP throughput we also performed the experiment with a single channel (i.e., no aggregation) both with and without the proxy in the data path.
 Performance was measured using both round-robin and random striping policies.
-Figure 10 plots the measured TCP throughput as the number of links in the aggregate bundle changes, with error bars showing the minimum and maximum measured throughput among the 50 trials.
+Figure 11 plots the measured TCP throughput as the number of links in the aggregate pool changes, with error bars showing the minimum and maximum measured throughput among the 50 trials.

-The average TCP throughput achieved with no proxy was 45kb/s.
-The TCP throughput with a single link and the proxy in the data path is 38kb/s, not significantly lower than the throughput achieved without a proxy, indicating that the proxy does not introduce a long delay.
+The average TCP throughput achieved with no proxy was 45 kb/s.
+The TCP throughput with a single link and the proxy in the data path is 38 kb/s, not significantly lower than the throughput achieved without a proxy, indicating that the proxy does not introduce a long delay.
 The TCP throughput measured in the testbed was lower than the simulation results due to PPP overhead and the presence of background traffic.
-However, the trends with respect to the number of piconet members were similar in both the cases.